flokk.

 Tian Tan Buddha (Big Buddha) and Po Lin Monastery

 Climb the 268 steps to stand at the base of the 34-meter bronze Buddha statue for sweeping views across Lantau and the South China Sea.
-The adjacent Po Lin Monastery serves a simple vegetarian lunch i
+The adjacent Po Lin Monastery serves a simple vegetarian lunch in its canteen that is filling, cheap, and genuinely tasty.

 culture